cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 <HighlightBox type="note">

-Usually the Hermes relayer automatically relays packets between the chains if it runs via:
+Usually, the Hermes relayer automatically relays packets between the chains if it runs via:

 ```sh
 $ hermes start
 ```

-In this case, we want to relay the transfer transaction by hand.
+In this case, you want to relay the transfer transaction by hand.

 </HighlightBox>